aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/appendix-a-add-cognito-user.md

 ## Appendix A: adding user to Media2Cloud web portal with Amazon Cognito User Pool service

-This tutorial describes how you can create new user and grant permission to access Media2Cloud web portal.
+This tutorial describes how you can create a new user and grant permission to access Media2Cloud web portal.

 ----